DragonSenses/Curiosity/TypeScript/6. Type Manipulation/7-template-literal-types.md

 });
 ```

 Notice that on listens on the event `"firstNameChanged"`, not just `"firstName"`.
-Our naive specification of `on()` could be made more robust if we were to ensure that the set of eligible event names was constrained by the union of attribute names in the watched object with “Changed” added at the end.
+Our naive specification of `on()` could be made more robust if we were to ensure that the set of eligible event names was constrained by the union of attribute names in the watched object with "Changed" added at the end.
 While we are comfortable with doing such a calculation in JavaScript i.e. `Object.keys(passedObject).map(x => `${x}Changed`)`, template literals inside the type system provide a similar approach to string manipulation:

 ```ts
 type PropEventSource<Type> = {